-Trump on possible shutdown: ‘If it happens, it happens’
+Trump says of possible shutdown: ‘If it happens, it happens’

-WASHINGTON (AP) — President Donald Trump is holding out the possibility of a federal government shutdown this fall if Congress doesn’t act to secure the nation’s borders.
+WASHINGTON (AP) — President Donald Trump on Wednesday held out the possibility of a federal government shutdown during the fall, urging Congress to act to secure the nation’s borders.

-The president has previously suggested to lawmakers that he would not allow a government shutdown before the November midterm elections.
+Trump had previously suggested to lawmakers that he would not allow a government shutdown before the November midterm elections amid anxiety among Republicans seeking to maintain their majorities in the House and the Senate.

-Trump was meeting with Republican congressional leaders at the White House to address the fall agenda.
-He says they were discussing “how we can responsibly fund the government, protect American taxpayers and defend American security.”

 Most Read Nation & World Stories